chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-06-27-new-directive-llvm.markdown

 vim include/clang/Basic/OpenMPKinds.def
 ```

-Now in this file go towards the end (to line 891 or before `#undef OPENMP_DIRECTIVE_EXT` is called) and add the following line
+Now in this file go to line 237 (or anywhere before `#undef OPENMP_DIRECTIVE_EXT` is called) and add the following new line after it:
 ```
 OPENMP_DIRECTIVE_EXT(metadirective, "metadirective")
 ```